breebrowder/AirBnB_clone/README.md

 ## Description

-### Complete a clone of the AirBnB web application, composed of:
+#### Tasked to us by Holberton School, we will complete a clone of the AirBnB web application, composed of:
 * A command interpreter to manipulate data without a visual interface, like in a Shell (perfect for development and debugging)
 * A website (the front-end) that shows the final product to everybody: static and dynamic
 * A database or files that store data (data = objects)
 * An API that provides a communication interface between the front-end and your data (retrieve, create, delete, update them)rimester as well as learni  ng a few new concepts as we work on this project.

+Note: The command interpreter must be able to repeatedly issue a prompt, accept input, parse an initial prefix off the received input, and dispatch toaction methods, passing them the remainder of the line as argument.

 ![](https://images-na.ssl-images-amazon.com/images/I/91YRBwPbutL.png)